Many first-time buyers underestimate how much it really costs to buy (and maintain) a home.

 13 Tips For First-Time Home Buyers

-If you’re a first-time home buyer, we’ve got 13 tips to help you find the right home, from securing a preapproval letter to hiring an inspector and more.
+These first-time home buyer tips will help you find the right home, secure a preapproval letter, hire an inspector and more.